 Some people have trouble becoming hypnotized.
 Others are more receptive to this form

 of therapy.
-Hypnotism won't work if the person does not want to be hypnotized.
-Hypnosis
+Hypnotism will work only if the person wants to be hypnotized and it requires

-requires trust and imagination.
-While hypnotized, a person can interrupt the process
+trust and imagination.
+While hypnotized, a person can interrupt the process at any

-When you are hypnotized, your heart rate may decrease, your body temperature may change,
+When hypnotized, the heart rate may decrease, the body temperature may change, and

 people from thinking about pain and other concerns.
 Hypnotism has been used as a pain